minqiaowang/edition-based-redefinition/edition-based-redefinition/edition-based-redefinition.md

    SQL>
    ```

    Now all that remains is cleaning up.
-The cleanup takes place after everyone is finished using the `ORA$BASE` edition, after no existing sessions are using the old code.
-We can review which edition each session currently in the database is using, by querying `V$SESSION`, the `SESSION_EDITION_ID` column (which can be joined to the `*_OBJECTS` views by `SESSION_EDITION_ID` to `OBJECT_ID` to see the name of the session edition), and when none are using `ORA$BASE`, we know we can perform our cleanup.
+The cleanup takes place after everyone is finished using the `ORA$BASE` edition, after no existing sessions are using the old code, we can perform our cleanup.
 In this case, the cleanup consists of

    - Dropping the forward and reverse crossedition triggers
-   - Optionally, dropping or setting as unused the PHONE_NUMBER column
+   - Optionally, dropping or setting as unused the `PHONE_NUMBER` column

    And that is it.
 We are done with our online application upgrade!